B.C.’s housing crisis is a crisis for pets too.

 - Consider pet-friendly housing in the BC Housing Strategy update and to work with stakeholders (including but not limited to landlord’s and tenant’s associations, animal welfare organizations, public health, mental health and seniors organizations, and poverty reduction and homelessness advocates) to find cooperative solutions to increase the availability and affordability of pet-friendly housing for all British Columbians while providing appropriate protections and mechanisms of compensation for landlords

-The resolution was endorsed at the 2023 UBCM convention, and the Select Standing Committee on Finance and Government Services made a similar recommendation in its Report on the Budget 2024 Consultation (PDF).
-The BC SPCA is eagerly awaiting a response from the provincial government.
+The resolution was endorsed at the 2023 UBCM convention.
+The Select Standing Committee on Finance and Government Services made a similar recommendation in its Report on the Budget 2024 Consultation (PDF).

 Resources for pet owners and housing providers